- Religion and Philosophy

 Skeptical Consequences of Following the Cosmic Accident Worldview.

-Let me point out the two worldviews stand as totals in complete antithesis in content and natural results.
+Let me point out the two worldviews stand in complete antithesis in content and natural outcome.
 That includes sociological, governmental, and how our laws are formed.
 If a Christian is slow to understand these opposing worldviews they are more than likely into a defective view of Christianity.

 A Christian Worldview